Questions to ask yourself

 Juxtapose a top layer listing voting rights events and various legal changes won by non-Indigenous groups, with another timeline layer that traces Indigenous voting rights changes over time.

-Finally, use the documents available in our main document collection on Indigenous Peoples and voting rights here.
+Finally, use the documents available in our main document collection on Indigenous Peoples and voting rights here, to dig deeper into key events where necessary.
+Follow document and web site links for more information.
+Think critically about all sources.

-Available below, this collection of curated resources is available for student or teacher use, and will eventually be used to further construct the student content and activities on this page.
+Available below, this collection of curated resources is available for student or teacher use.
+Please follow and verify all source links.